How to make saltwater for aquarium fish at home?

 Hydrometer and salinity tester – Image by Taxus812

-Seawater typically has a specific gravity of about 1.025 to 1.026, so ideally, yours should mimic that.
+Sea water usually has a specific density of 1.025 to 1.026, so yours should fall within that range.

 seawater refractometer